 Homemade pimento cheese doesn’t have to come from a plastic container at the grocery store.
 Demystify this southern classic and make a perfectly creamy version you’ll be proud to serve and even happier to eat.

-Every good southerner knows that pimento cheese is a staple on a slice of white bread.
+Every good southerner knows that the best pimento cheese recipe is one that begs to be spread on white bread .
 It appears at every baby shower, wedding and graduation event year round and proudly stands next to the peanut butter and syrup sandwiches–ready to be devoured.

 Yes peanut butter and syrup sandwiches are a thing too.